simojjuho/fs15_fullstack-project_public/backend/planning/UseCases/Users.md

 1. Get one user by id
 2. 3UserController -> UserService -> UserRepository -> GetUserById
-3. Response with status code 200 with the entity if successful
+3. Response with status code 200 with the updated UserDto if successful